Wednesday, October 23, 2024

 Well, with the weather on our side, we headed to the cottage Saturday morn to begin the ritual of shutting it down.

-Up the hill went a 42” Roku TV I’d used as an office monitor the last few years, any/all perishable food we wouldn't need also ascended.
+Up the hill went a 42” Roku TV I’d used as an office monitor the last few years, as well as any/all perishable food we wouldn't need.
 Items of clothing that weren't officially labeled ‘cottage’ were packed for the season, including all my Quintana Roo appropriate swim wear.

 It was a long day, considering any other odds and sods that may freeze and make a mess when we open next spring we also packed and hauled.
 As a bonus, our washing machine was also drained and stored ahead of schedule.